 Thomas H. Lee said June 5 it agreed to buy a majority stake in Rockaway, New Jersey-based Party City in a transaction valued at $2.69 billion including debt after the largest U.S. party- supplies retailer filed for an initial public offering that hasn’t been completed.

-Ally (ALLY) paid 70 basis points more than the benchmark swap rate on a top-ranked slice of bonds maturing in 2.89 years and backed by loans to dealerships, according to a person familiar with the offering.
+Ally (ALLY:US) paid 70 basis points more than the benchmark swap rate on a top-ranked slice of bonds maturing in 2.89 years and backed by loans to dealerships, according to a person familiar with the offering.
 The transaction was initially marketed at $409.5 million, the person said.

 The deal is part of about $6 billion in securities tied to household and business borrowings being offered to investors this week as rising vehicle sales fuel issuance, according to data compiled by Bloomberg.
 Citigroup boosted its 2012 asset- backed forecast by about 50 percent to $183 billion last week, with sales linked to autos accounting for about 63 percent of that, analysts led by Mary Kane said in a July 12 report.